BIO120/BIO120/source/instructors.rst

 ----------------

 .. note::
-    Office hours are not final and will be updated before start of the class.
+    Office hours are not final and will likely be updated before start of the class.

 Faculty
 ===========

+| Jonas Cremer, PhD.
+| Clark Center 3rd floor, W3.3
+| Office Hours: Tuesday 12:30-1:30 pm and by appointment
+| jbcremer@stanford.edu

 | Sharon Long, PhD.
 | Gilbert Building 218